A guide to buying diamonds in Cape Town

 You have some basic information now, but you’re by no means an expert.
 Thankfully, Cape Town has a number of showrooms with experts on hand to guide you to the perfect piece.

-The Diamond Gallery is the only diamond experience in South Africa that is an Executive Partner of Cape Town Tourism.
-They offer competitive prices on the highest quality loose stones and jewellery.
-Exclusive and private viewings are available by appointment, which offers a luxury personalised experience.
-All stones are high quality, conflict-free, and available at competitive prices.
-Shimansky is another great option, and is among the world’s top platinum specialists.
+Shimansky is among the world’s top platinum specialists.
 They have also recently opened a new showroom, available for VIP groups who want a more personal and exclusive experience.
-There are a few more Cape Town Tourism accredited dealers to choose from, including Cape Diamonds, Prins & Prins, and The Diamond Works.
+There are a few more Cape Town Tourism accredited dealers to choose from, including The Diamond Gallery, Cape Diamonds, Prins & Prins, Jewel Africa, and The Diamond Works.